raokrutarth/golang-playspace/.devcontainer/README.md

 # dev-env

-Dockerfile and bootstrap script to start a development container containing the full envoirnment for app development.
+Dockerfile and bootstrap script to start a development container containing the full environment for app development.
 Ideally used with the VSCode container extension.

 ## Usage